TUM-DAML/ibmb/readme.md

 pip install python-tsp
 ```

-## Run our code
+## Replicate experiments

-### To replicate the results in Table 7 and curves in Figure 3, run with the yaml files under `configs/main_exps/`
+To replicate Table 7 and Figure 3, run with the yaml files under `configs/main_exps/`, e.g.

-e.g.

 `python run_ogbn.py with configs/main_exps/gcn/arxiv/ppr_based.yaml`

-### To replicate the results of inference experiments in Figure 2, run with the yaml files under `configs/infer` and `configs/full_infer`
+To replicate Figure 2, run with the yaml files under `configs/infer` and `configs/full_infer`

-See the paper appendix for more information about how we tune the hyperparameters, especially the baselines.
+See the paper's appendix for more information about tuning hyperparameters of IBMB and the baselines.